jonashellmann/skip-prime-video-intro/README.md

 This is an addon for Firefox or other browsers using the WebExtensions API.
 It automatically skips the intro on Amazon Prime Video when the 'Skip Intro' button is shown.
-In addition, the next episode of a series is started directly as soon as this is displayed in the video player.
+In addition, ads and flashbacks will be skipped and the next episode of a series is started directly as soon as this is displayed in the video player.

 ## Installation